Lesson 14

 When you read the Gospels in the New Testament, you will find that soon after Jesus starts His ministry, there were those who seek to follow him.
 They were known as His ‘disciples.’
 Jesus intended that there be disciples from the very beginning of His ministry and the addition of new disciples was to continue through up to today’s time and continue.

 This lesson explores what it means to be a ‘Disciple of Jesus Christ.’
-As a candidate reviewing what the Catholic Faith teaches, following this faith formation makes you a Disciple of Christ.
-While perhaps you may still be in a type of inquiry mode, as a candidate, you are still learning about Christ.
-Initially this is what a disciple does at the beginning.
-In fact, a disciple continues to learn throughout their life.
-It is appropriate to have a lesson about the essentials to be a Disciple of Christ, and what it entails.
+As a candidate you have been reviewing what the Catholic Faith teaches.
+Following this faith formation makes you a disciple of Christ.
+Perhaps you may still be in a type of inquiry mode, as a candidate, you are still learning about Christ.
+Initially a disciple begins to know about Christ then grows to know and follow Him.
+The life of a true disciple is to continually to learn about and to know Christ more and more.
+It is appropriate to explore about discipleship in Christ, and what it entails.

-Simply put a disciple is a follower of Jesus.
+A disciple follows and learns from of Jesus.
 Disciples are those who accept the call by Christ to witness or give testimony.
-A disciple’s acceptance involves accepting Jesus, following Him and remaining with Him for life.[1]
-As a follower of Jesus, a disciple provides witness and testimony through their life, by professing not only in words, but by deeds and mannerism, what has been revealed or given as truth.
+The word disciple is found in the word discipline.
+This invokes the idea of commitment.
+A disciple’s acceptance involves receiving Jesus, following Him and remaining with Him for life.[1]
+As a follower, a disciple provides witness and testimony through their actions, by professing, not only in words, but by deeds and mannerism, what has been revealed or given as truth.
 A Disciple of Christ testifies what has been handed down as truth.
 Once initiated into the body of Christ through Baptism, a disciple is called to be Christ's witnesses to the world.

 “‘But you will receive power when the Holy Spirit comes upon you, and you will be my witnesses in Jerusalem, throughout Judea and Samaria, and to the ends of the earth.’
 When he had said this, as they were looking on, he was lifted up, and a cloud took him from their sight.
 While they were looking intently at the sky as he was going, suddenly two men dressed in white garments stood beside them.
 They said, ‘Men of Galilee, why are you standing there looking at the sky?’”
 (Acts 1:8-11)

 The passage from Acts 1:8-11 clearly delineates Christ’s command for the disciples to be His witness “to the ends of the earth.”
 As a disciple you are to proclaim His Good News to all people, everywhere and at all times.
-Initially you begin small, starting with family, within your marriage, circle of influence and parish.
+Initially you begin small, starting with family, within your marriage, your sphere of influence and parish.
 You continue to expand into the workplace, the marketplace and to the entire world.
-A disciple can only do this through God’s grace, His Holy Spirit and with prayer.
+A disciple can only do this using God’s grace, asking for guidance by His Holy Spirit and with prayer.

 Jesus constantly calls you.
 He calls you to see if you are listening and willing to follow him.
 St. Paul relates this in the second letter to Timothy (2 Tim):